What's Included in the Price

 - Cutting at edges, steps, and around drainage points

-- Movement joints at 4.5m maximum intervals (more frequent outdoors due to thermal expansion)
+- Movement joints at 4.5m maximum intervals (critical outdoors due to Sydney's temperature swings between summer and winter)

 - Cleanup and waste disposal